What is a PET Scan?

 - You can resume your normal diet.
 Drink 24 to 48 ounces of water over the next 24-hour period

-- The injection you receive loses its radioactivity very quickly, but as a precaution avoid being in close contact with infants or pregnant women for 24 hours following your PET scan
+- The injection you receive loses its radioactivity very quickly, but as a precaution avoid being in close contact with children under 16 years of age or pregnant women for 12 hours following your PET scan

 - It is recommended that breastfeeding be discontinued for 24 hours after this procedure and that someone else feeds the infant